alexhatz05/crypto-maker/README.md

 ![version](https://img.shields.io/badge/version-1.0_SNAPSHOT-blueviolet?style=flat-square)

 <hr>
 <p align="justify"> Cryptomaker is a JAVA tool providing basic encryption features.
 It can be used as a simple utility for basic cryptographic functions such as plaintext encryption and ciphertext decryption.
-It can be used as well by persons new to cryptography implementation with JAVA, that need a reference to experiment with <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html">JCA</a> and <a href="https://www.oracle.com/java/technologies/javase-jce8-downloads.html">JCE</a> package. </p?
+It can be used as well by persons new to cryptography implementation with JAVA, that need a reference to experiment with <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html">JCA</a> and <a href="https://www.oracle.com/java/technologies/javase-jce8-downloads.html">JCE</a> package. </p>

+## References

+[1] <a href="http://tutorials.jenkov.com/java-cryptography/index.html#generating-a-key-pair">Java Cryptography, tutorials.jenkov</a><br>
+[2] <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html">Java Cryptography Architecture (JCA)</a>

+## Resources

+[1] <a href="https://www.oracle.com/java/technologies/javase-jce8-downloads.html">Java Cryptography Extension (JCE)</a>